djbarrios1/djbarrios1/README.md

 ## Projects

 ### 🔧 [Security Ops Toolkit] *(in development)*
 A suite of focused, single-purpose security and system tools built in Rust.
-Designed in the spirit of NirSoft and Sysinternals — small, transparent, composable, JSON-first output so everything can feed into something else.
+Designed in the spirit of NirSoft and Sysinternals; small, transparent, composable, JSON-first output so everything can feed into something else.
 Tools cover asset inventory, system health baselining, change detection, suspicious indicator hunting, log analysis, disk management, and network scanning.

 > GPL licensed.
 Built to solve real problems in real environments, not to demo well.